 Continuing the Momentum of Legislative Victories in California: Criminal Justice Reform Victories & Member Congress 2018

 This year was an amazing year for Criminal Justice Reform in California.
 The weekend of September 30th in particular was a historical moment for criminal reform in California, as Governor Jerry Brown signed into law multiple bills from the Equity and Justice package and other great bills!
 Below you can find a breakdown of the bills.
 This victory comes in large part to the incredible work put in by organizations, allies, and our own Ella Baker Center staff and members.
 Now, we are ready to build off of this momentum, as we work together to set the Ella Baker Center’s policy agenda for our local and state work for 2019.
-We invite you to join us at this year’s Member Congress, on October 20th, where we will work together to identify the campaigns that are most important to our community and build a plan toward more victories.
-RSVP here to help shape the vision that will make our communities healthy, safe and strong.

 These incredible criminal justice victories would not be possible if it wasn't for our fierce allies that have been leading the charge on these reforms.
 We specifically want to lift up the co-sponsors of the Fair and Just Sentencing Reform Act (SB 1393) including the ACLU of California, California Coalition for Women Prisoners, Californians United for a Responsible Budget, Coalition for Humane Immigrant Rights of Los Angeles, Drug Policy Alliance, Friends Committee on Legislation of California, Legal Services for Prisoners with Children, Pillars of the Community, Tides Advocacy, and Women’s Foundation of California.